Napa Valley California, USA Travel Guide

 Ancient redwood trees turned to stone over millions of years.
 Fascinating glimpse into prehistoric California.

-The Napa River flows through the valley; water sports like kayaking or paddleboarding possible in downtown Napa.
+The Napa River flows through the valley; water-based sports like kayaking or paddleboarding possible in downtown Napa.
 No major beaches or large lakes directly in Napa Valley.
 Pacific coastline is accessible via day trip.

 These locations showcase unique blends of art, history, and interactive experiences, distinct from the typical winery tour.